Function-Correcting Codes With Data Protection: Introduction

-The contributions of this paper are summarized as follows: \begin{itemize} \item We first introduce a more general approach and framework of function-correcting codes that incorporates data protection along with protection for function values.
-Then we propose a two-step construction procedure for such codes. \item we provide bounds on the optimal redundancy of FCCs with data protection.
-Using these results we exhibit examples that show that without increasing the redundancy data protection can be added to the FCCs. \item We associate a graph called {\it minimum-distance graph} to a code and using this it is shown that perfect codes and MDS codes can not provide addition protection to function values over and above the amount of protection for data for any function. \item Using our two-step construction procedure, we present explicit constructions of FCCs with data protection for specific families of functions, such as locally bounded functions, Hamming weight function. \item We then focus on linear FCCs and provide some results for linear functions, leveraging their inherent structural properties.
-To the best of our knowledge this is the first instance of FCCs with linearity structure. \item Finally, we generalize Plotkin and Hamming bounds well known in classical error-correcting coding theory, to FCCs with data protection. \end{itemize}
+The contributions of this paper are summarized as follows: \begin{enumerate} \item We first introduce a more general approach and framework of function-correcting codes that incorporates data protection along with protection for function values.
+Then we propose a two-step construction procedure for such codes. \item We provide bounds on the optimal redundancy of FCCs with data protection.
+Using these results we exhibit examples that show that without increasing the redundancy data protection can be added to the FCCs. \item We associate a graph called {\it minimum-distance graph} to a code and using this it is shown that perfect codes and MDS codes cannot provide additional protection to function values over and above the amount of protection for data for any function. \item Using our two-step construction procedure, we present explicit constructions of FCCs with data protection for specific families of functions, such as locally bounded functions and Hamming weight function. \item We then focus on \emph{linear FCCs} and derive some results for the case of linear functions by exploiting their structure.
+To the best of our knowledge, although FCCs for linear functions have appeared earlier in the literature, the case where the FCC itself is linear has not been studied before. \item We also extend the classical Plotkin and Hamming bounds from error-correcting codes to the framework of FCCs with data protection. \end{enumerate}

+We note that parts of this work are also contained in two papers submitted to the 2026 IEEE International Symposium on Information Theory (ISIT).
+The first of these contains the results in Contributions~1 and~2 in abbreviated form.
+The second submitted paper builds on the minimum-distance graph introduced in Contribution~3 by considering an $\alpha$-distance graph as a further generalization, and includes some additional results in that direction.
+In contrast, the present journal manuscript gives the complete framework of FCCs with data protection, full proofs of all results, and the broader collection of contributions listed above, including Contributions~3--6.